DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - RESET input: when the CV3 input is set as **RESET**, incoming +0.2V (rising front) pulse/gate will reset the main (master) module's phase, also all eight dedicated output phases.

 - All embedded LED on module's chassis are RGB.
-Input and output LED are clickable (like momentary buttons) to access directly to related-input or output setting.
-It's a kind of shortcut.
+Input and output LED are "clickable" (like momentary buttons), in order to to access quicly to related-input/output setting, when clicking by left mouse button.
+Alernatively, by doing a right mouse button click over LED (input or output), this open a scope (Cancel/Exit button to return to previous situation prior scope).

 - Transport (START/STOP button) - LED is **off** when clock is stopped.
 LED is **green** while clock is running and controlled by button on module's chassis.
 LED is **cyan** while clock is running and controlled by "RUN" input jack (either via held gate, or toggled by incoming pulses).
 LED is **red** while module is slave, during sync against mother clocking module (during sync operation, KlokSpid MkII uses "last registered/known BPM/frequency", during this degraded situation).